 Another tightly associated pathway is amino acids biosynthesis, especially branched chain and sulfur containing amino acids, where all metabolites are in high abundance in rhamnolipids non-producers.
 This could be linked to an altered proteome turnover.
 An interesting exception to this is N-Formylmethionine, which was found in high abundance in rhamnolipid producer strains.
 This could be again associated with protein synthesis or degradation.
 N-Formylmethionine is the starting residue in bacterial translation.
 The formyl group is added to methionine by methionyl-tRNA formyltransferase after Met-tRNA is formed and removed after translational initiation.
 Also, fMet could serve as degradation signal in bacteria (ref).

-Rhamnolipids producers may have less oxidative stress
+Rhamnolipids non-producers may have increased oxidative stress

-Combining results from growth curve analysis and comparative metabolomics, we found that rhamnolipids producers can grow faster, contain lower amino acids level, and possibly sustain a higher rate of TCA cycle reaction compared to nonproducers.
+Combining results from growth curve analysis and comparative metabolomics, we found that rhamnolipids producers can grow faster, contain lower amino acids level, and possibly sustain a higher rate of TCA cycle activity compared to non-producers.
 It is not surprising to see that a faster TCA cycle is linked to faster cell growth.
 However, this coupling is fragile and hard to maintain: TCA cycle is a main source of Reactive Oxygen Species (ROS) (Mailloux et al. 2016).
 The five enzymes catalyze the reactions in TCA cycle all contain Fe-S clusters (aconitase A, aconitase B, succinate dehydrogenase subunit B, fumarase A, fumarase C) which makes them prone to ROS stress (Flint et al. 1993).
 Among the five enzyems, succinate dehydrogenase subunit B (adhB) encodes one component of the complex that catalyzes the reaction between succinate and fumarate, the two compounds that are associated with rhamnolipids non-producers and producers respectively.
 (Fig. 3C).
 The opposite correlation of fumarate and succinate loading values indicates that succinate dehydrogenase activity is greatly reduced in rhamnolipid non0producers but not producers.
 Succinate dehydrogenase B locates in the membrane, which makes it specially prone to suffer from oxidative stress (Stark 2005).
-These observations suggest that the rhamnolipids producers have lower oxidative stress and therefore maintain higher flux in TCA cycle to maintain cell growth (Vemuri et al. 2006)(Vemuri et al. 2006 doi: 10.1128/AEM.72.5.3653-3661.2006.).
+These observations suggest that the rhamnolipids producers have lower oxidative stress and therefore maintain higher flux in TCA cycle to sustain faster cell growth (Vemuri et al. 2006).

-In order to keep fast growth, many cells utilize a strategy called overflow metabolism, to redirect their carbon flow and secrete carbon containing molecules such as acetate and ethanol.
-This phenomenon has been observed repeatedly in Escherichia coli, Saccharomyces cerevisiae (Crabtree effect) and cancer cells (Warburg effect) when they grow in high concentration of glucose, (De Deken 1966 doi:10.1099/00221287-44-2-149, Farmer and Jones 1976 https://doi.org/10.1111/j.1432-1033.1976.tb10639.x)(Vander Heiden et al. 2009 doi:10.1126/science.1160809). .
-P. aeruginosa produces rhamnolipids when the cells exit the fast growing exponential phase and enter phase II, during which the cells are able to continue to grow even at a lower rate (Xavier et al. 2011, Boyle et al. 2015).
-This process shares similarities with metabolism overflow where the secretion of carbon molecules is coupled with cell growth when carbon becomes excess .
-In E. coli, overexpression of the NADH oxidase increases the flux of glucose and releases the repression of TCA cycle, (Vemuri et al. 2006 doi: 10.1128/AEM.72.5.3653-3661.2006.) indicating that NAD(P)H/NAD(P) homeostasis is important for the overflow of carbon.
-Would the redox balance also be important for rhamnolipids secretion in P. aeruginosa? .

-Rhamnolipid production requires redox homeostasis
+Rhamnolipid production requires redox homeostasis in simulations